danielatrivella/np3_ligand/np3_DL_segmentation/README.md

 python main.py --is_train False --ligs_data_filepath /home/crisfbazz/Documents/CNPEM/np3_ligand/np3_DL_segmentation/test/LigPCDS_SP_1.5_2.2_gridspace_0.5_28022023_small_top_down_example/training_dataset_small_top_down_example_SP.csv --lig_pcds_path /home/crisfbazz/Documents/CNPEM/np3_ligand/np3_DL_segmentation/test/LigPCDS_SP_1.5_2.2_gridspace_0.5_28022023_small_top_down_example/ --vocab_path ../np3_LigPCDS/vocabularies/SP-based/vocabulary_valid_ligands_PDB_1.5_2.2_SP-based.txt --class_mapping_path ../np3_LigPCDS/vocabularies/SP-based/mapping_atomC347CA56.csv --log_dir test/outputs/out_test_LigPCDS_SP_1.5_2.2_gridspace_0.5_28022023_small_top_down_example --test_batch_size 1 --kfold 13 --weights ../np3_blob_label/models/AtomC347CA56/modelAtomC347CA56_ligs-78911_img-qRankMask_5_gridspace-05_k13.ckpt --is_cuda False --save_prediction True --save_pred_dir test/outputs/out_test_predictions_LigPCDS_SP_1.5_2.2_gridspace_0.5_28022023_small_top_down_example
 ```

+The prediction of the single test entry '4rvn_AMP_A_502' will be stored in the
+'test/outputs/out_test_predictions_LigPCDS_SP_1.5_2.2_gridspace_0.5_28022023_small_top_down_example' folder.
+It contains two point clouds by test entry: one with the predicted class number (its order in the vocabulary)
+stored in its rgb channels and named with the suffix '_predicted.xyzrgb';
+and another with the expected class number of each point (the target classes) in its rgb channels and
+named with the suffix '_target.xyzrgb'.

+Additionally, two CSV tables are created to store the IoU ('entries_ious.csv') and F1 metrics ('entries_f1_recall_precision.csv')
+score by test entry and by class.

+The visualization script is described below.

 -----------------------------------------------

 ## How to visualize the training curves

-The visualization of the training curves of a training job is done with the [TensorboadX](https://www.tensorflow.org/tensorboard) platform.
+The visualization of the training curves of a training job is done with the [Tensorboad](https://www.tensorflow.org/tensorboard) platform.

 Example:
 ```
 tensorboard --logdir=<your_log_dir>
 ```

+Then, open the url: http://localhost:6006/

 -----------------------------------------------

 ## How to visualize the prediction results

-The visualization of the predictions result, together with an error mask of each test entry, can be assessed with the following code:
+The visualization of the predictions result, together with an error mask of each test entry,
+can be assessed with the following script:

 ```
 python src/visualize_predictions.py test/outputs/out_test_predictions_LigPCDS_SP_1.5_2.2_gridspace_0.5_28022023_small_top_down_example
 ```

 The error mask point cloud have the points with a wrong prediction colored in red and the rest in grey.
-The points predicted as Background class are removed in another representation to ease the visualization of the results.
+The points predicted as Background class are removed in another representation (last column) to ease the visualization of the results.

+Close the display to load the next prediction.

 ----------------------------